Definitions of all things M&A related

 Fixed costs decrease because merged companies can eliminate departments with repetitive functions.

-A gain of more specialized skill or technology due to the merger.
+A gain of more specialized skill or technology due to a merger.

 One of the poor reasons to make a merger.
 Management decides to make a merger to increase the size of the company purely for the purpose of ego or prestige.